n00242958/awd_ca1/README.md

 with backend databases.

 With all this in mind, we installed Laravel and created new projects using its default template.
-We then modified the Blade template for the landing page as a way of getting familiar with Laravel's HTML templating system.
+We then modified the blade template for the landing page as a way of getting familiar with Laravel's HTML templating system.